Post by George J. Haas on Feb 15, 2010 8:19:46 GMT -5

 HOWELL — A group of researchers, including a planetary researcher from Howell and an image analyst formerly from Jackson, claim that there are constructs on Mars that cannot be explained as the result of natural forces.

 Referring in particular to one parrot-shaped geoglyph that is the focus of their studies, James Miller of Howell said, “Yes, it could be partially natural, but it had to be worked.
 There would have to be six different geological events happening within a mile by a half-mile area for this thing to have happened naturally.”

-George, I wonder how they got Steven W. Squyres, an astronomy professor at Cornell University, to comment on this article.
+George, I read the article.
+I wonder how the Asbury Park Press got Steven W. Squyres, an astronomy professor at Cornell University, to comment on this article.
 If he doesn't have enough interest to read the article, why does he have enough interest to comment on it?